-Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing Soil erosion and sedimentation Implementation of erosion and sediment control and dust suppression measures during The potential impacts of erosion and sedimentation will be mitigated and managed through the development and implementation of an Erosion and Sediment Control Plan (ESCP).
-The Preliminary ESCP is provided as Attachment H of the Preliminary Documentation.
+Risk/ Threat Associated Performance Criteria Mitigation Measures and Management Action(s) Timing Soil erosion and sedimentation Implementation of erosion and sediment control and dust suppression The potential impacts of erosion and sedimentation will be mitigated and managed through the development and implementation of an Erosion and Sediment Control Plan.
 This will include the establishment of temporary erosion and sediment control until construction is complete or exposed areas have been rehabilitated to prevent the sedimentation of waterways within the Disturbance Footprint.
 Prior to commencement of site disturbance and any construction activities.
-Dust generation the construction phase.
+Dust generation measures during the construction phase.
 Progressive rehabilitation of bare/ disturbed areas will be completed as soon as the area is no longer needed for construction.
 Areas of bare earth will be limited to essential areas needed for the construction of Project infrastructure.
 Vegetation cover, mulch, and other suitable methods to prevent dust generation will be adopted, where practicable.
 Stockpiles (topsoil and subsoil) will be maintained to prevent windblown dust generation, especially during dry and/or windy conditions.
-This will include watering or covering of material as per the Preliminary ESCP (Attachment H of the Preliminary Documentation).
+This will include watering or covering of material.
 A maximum speed limit of 40 km/hr will apply to access tracks within the wind farm area.
 The speed limit will be reduced to 20 km/hr where tracks occur in proximity to dwellings or site offices.
 When passing livestock and stationary work crew's vehicles must not exceed 10 km/hr.
 Speeds on public roads are to be observed as per road signage.
 Restrict vehicles to approved access tracks (where constructed, or where approval for use exists with the landowner) and only vehicles required for the safe and essential construction activities will be allowed in work areas.
 Cover all loose loads for transport to and from the work site.
 Construction water cart will be used to suppress dust during earthworks.
-Where watering is used, ensure that there is no surface ponding/pooling of water as per the Preliminary ESCP (Attachment H of the Preliminary Documentation).
+Where watering is used, ensure that there is no surface ponding/pooling of water.
 Secure an appropriately licensed water source for dust suppression during the construction phase.
 Immediately clean up spilled materials on traffic areas before it will be disturbed by vehicle movement.
 During all phases of the Project lifecycle.